-Many organizations in society, including commercial companies, broadcasters, governments, and educational institutions, have a genuine need for knowledge about entertainment media.
+Many organisations in society, including commercial companies, broadcasters, governments and educational institutions, have a genuine need for knowledge about entertainment media.
 With the growth of new media, users now engage with entertainment media wherever and whenever.

 - How do (media) preferences develop and what consequences do these preferences have for the use of media and its effects?

 - What factors play a role in determining the success or failure of media and technologies (e.g., computer games, advertising, social media) in specific age groups?